Courses with Common Syllabi and Resource Pages

 Other Useful Loyola Sites

-Any questions about placement in calculus or other 100- and 200-level courses which remain after reading this section should be directed to Professor John Del Greco, Assistant Chair.
+For more information, visit our placement page.
+Any questions about placement in calculus or other 100-level courses that remain after reading that section should be directed to John Houlihan, Mathematics Placement Director.
 Please e-mail him to set up an appointment.

-Math 161-162 (Calculus I, Calculus II) is a traditional calculus course covering all the basic topics of one-variable calculus.
+Math 161/162 (Calculus I, Calculus II) is a traditional calculus sequence covering all the basic topics of one-variable calculus.
 This sequence is a prerequisite for Multivariable Calculus (Math 263) as well as for almost all higher-level math courses.
-It is required for all students majoring in Mathematics, Statistics, Physics and Chemistry.
-It is highly recommended, although not required, for students majoring in Economics, Computer Science and Biology.
+It is required for all students majoring in Chemistry, Engineering Science, Mathematics, Physics and Statistics.
+It is highly recommended, although not required, for students majoring in Biology, Computer Science and Economics.

-Math 131-132 (Applied Calculus I, Applied Calculus II) is more of a survey course covering many of the basic topics in one-variable calculus as well as some topics in multivariable calculus and differential equations.
-It is a terminal course in that it does not satisfy the prerequisites of upper-level mathematics and statistics courses.
-Students who enjoyed mathematics in high school and earned ACT math scores of 28 and higher or SAT math scores of 610 and higher are encouraged to choose the Math 161-162 sequence.
+Math 131/132 (Applied Calculus I, Applied Calculus II) is more of a survey sequence covering many of the basic topics in one-variable calculus as well as some topics in multivariable calculus and differential equations.
+It is a terminal sequence in that it does not satisfy the prerequisites of upper-level mathematics and statistics courses.
+Students who enjoyed mathematics in high school and earned ACT math scores of 28 and higher or SAT math scores of 660 and higher are encouraged to choose the Math 161/162 sequence.

-Math 201 (number theory) and Math 212 (linear algebra) are the first non calculus math courses which may be taken concurrently and are prerequisites to all higher mathematics courses.
+Math 201 (number theory) and Math 212 (linear algebra) are the first non-calculus mathematics courses.
+They have Math 161 and Math 162 as prerequisites, respectively.
+They may be taken concurrently, and they are prerequisites to all higher mathematics courses.
 Math 212 is required by majors in mathematics, as well as many science and economics majors.